Gardens

 Church border

 An ancient Medlar died in 1996 and its successor is in the family garden.
-Alfred Parsons’ design of limestone roll top coping for the Edwardian boundary walls of the garden follows the patterns of the churchyard walls.
+Alfred Parsons’ design of limestone roll top coping for the Edwardian boundary walls of the garden follows the design pattern of the churchyard walls.

 Large Lawn

 This can accommodate both tennis and croquet.
 A large lawn or Pleasaunce was recorded here by the Bucklers in 1823 and Walker in 1837 and was typical of manor gardens.
-Recently it was the site of a tented feast for King Henry VIII during filming of “The Other Boleyn Girl” with Scarlett Johansson and Natalie Portman.
+It was the site of a tented feast for King Henry VIII during filming of “The Other Boleyn Girl” with Scarlett Johansson and Natalie Portman.
 The cedar Atlantica glauca specified by Parsons is now a century old and shelters the Edwardian Gazebo.
 This summerhouse is on two stories, the upper is used as an apple store and the lower was used for storing cheese from the dairy.
-The swept tile roof resembles one designed by Parsons at Gravetye Manor in Sussex.
+The swept tile roof resembles one designed by Ernest George for Parsons' friend William Robinson at Gravetye Manor.

 Topiary Pavilions